chasemira/SFU-HUB/README.md

 ## REQUIREMENTS
 ### Calendar:
--Display events: a basic monthly calendar view with events from SFU and student clubs -Event details: when the user clicks on an event, display more info (name, date, time, location, etc) -Basic filtering: A filter option for the clubs that saves to cookies or local storage -Responsive design: ensure the calendar works across devices (phone, desktop, tablet)
+- Display events: a basic monthly calendar view with events from SFU and student clubs
+- Event details: when the user clicks on an event, display more info (name, date, time, location, etc)
+- Basic filtering: A filter option for the clubs that saves to cookies or local storage
+- Responsive design: ensure the calendar works across devices (phone, desktop, tablet)

 ### Dining page
 -List dining options: display a list of all on-campus dining locations (cafes, restaurants, food trucks)